mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/netlify.md

 > Deploy sites and configure continuous deployment to the Netlify platform.
 > More information: <https://www.netlify.com/docs/cli/>.

-- Login to the Netlify account
+- Log in to the Netlify account
 `netlify login`

 - Deploy the contents of a directory to Netlify